cake-lier/oop18-jmpcoon/README.md

 ESC to open in-game menu

 _Credits:_
-Made with love and sweat from GEMY Studios:
+Made with love and sweat from:
 Giorgia Rondinini
 Elena Rughi
 Matteo Castellucci